MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     > Select **Pin to dashboard** to create an **Azure Information Protection** tile on your dashboard, so that you can skip browsing to the service the next time you sign in to the portal.

 3. On the Azure Information Protection blade, click **Global** and explore the **Policy: Global** blade, which shows the default Information Protection policy that's automatically created for your tenant.

+    On the **Policy: Global** blade, you'll notice the following:

+    - Labels for classification: **Personal**, **Public**, **General**, **Confidential**, and **Highly Confidential**.
+Note that the last two labels expand to show sub-labels: **All Employees** and **Anyone (not protected)**, providing examples of how a classification can have subcategories.

-    Your default policy might look slightly different from one in this tutorial.
+       > [!NOTE]Your default policy might look slightly different from one in this tutorial.
 If that's the case, you're using an older version of the default policy.
 For example, you have a label named **Internal** rather than **General**, and **Secret** rather than **Highly Confidential**.
 If that's the case, you can still use this tutorial, but be aware of these changes when you use the instructions that follow.
-If you want to modify your default policy so that it matches the current default policy, see [The default Azure Information Protection policy](../deploy-use/configure-policy-default.md).
+If you want to modify your default policy so that it matches the current default policy, see [The default Azure Information Protection policy](../deploy-use/configure-default-policy.md).

-    On the **Policy: Global** blade, you'll notice the following:

-    - Labels for classification: **Personal**, **Public**, **General**, **Confidential**, and **Highly Confidential**.
-Note that the last two labels expand to show sub-labels: **All Employees** and **Anyone (not protected)**, providing examples of how a classification can have subcategories.

     - With the default settings, some labels do not have visual markings configured (such as footer, header, watermark) and none of the labels have protection set: